jaybosamiya/nautilus-interactive-typeahead-debian/README.md

 ## Shoutout

 A big shoutout to ElectricPrism who has a set of patches on at his [repository](https://github.com/ElectricPrism/nautilus-typeahead-desktop-buff-aur) for AUR, which I adapted to Nautilus 3.22.3-1 on Debian.
+I have also now adapted it to Nautilus 3.30.5 on Debian.

 Another big shoutout to M4he who provided code modifications in [this pull request](https://github.com/jaybosamiya/nautilus-interactive-typeahead-debian/pull/2), which I was then able to split into a separate patch to simplify understanding of the changes.

 ## Warning

-This project has been only tested on Debian Stable (Stretch) with Nautilus 3.22.3-1
+This project has been only tested on Debian Stable (Buster) with Nautilus 3.30.5.

 If you are not on this exact version, YMMV.